gargum/ESP-BLE-HID/README.md

  - [x] Compatible with Linux
  - [x] Compatible with MacOS
  - [x] Compatible with iOS* *(iOS itself lacks absolute pointer support)*

+*Please note that pairing with the newly flashed device for the very first time can take up to 30 seconds as the ESP32 initializes and saves the security configs.*

 ## Installation
 - (Make sure you can use the ESP32 with the Arduino IDE.
 [Instructions can be found here.](https://github.com/espressif/arduino-esp32#installation-instructions))